Rau: Administration

 Rau comes under Indore Parliamentary constituency and is a separate seat known by the same name for State Assembly.
-The current MLA for Rau Constituency is Jitu Patwari who defeated the Ex MLA Jitu Jirati.
+The current MLA for Rau Constituency is Madhu Verma who defeated the Ex MLA Jitu Patwari.

 It comes under jurisdiction of Indore Collector, an IAS officer and Senior Superintendent of Police, an IPS Officer.

 There is a separate municipal corporation (Nagar Parishad) and the chairman is Mrs. Pappi Vijay Patidar.

 There is also a police station which is situated on A.B.
 Road.

 Education and research

+Rau hosts several higher education institutions, including engineering and management colleges affiliated with AICTE and UGC.

 The State Institute of Hotel Management Indore is situated at Rau bypass and approximately 3 km from Rau circle.
 Indian Institute of Management Indore is situated in Rau.
 Rau also has many Engineering Colleges and Management Colleges attached to Devi Ahilya Vishwavidyalaya, Indore & Rajiv Gandhi Proudyogiki Vishwavidyalaya.
 Raja Ramanna Centre for Advanced Technology, dealing with research in Laser & Nuclear science is also in Rau.
 Indore Professional Studies (IPS) Academy is situated in Rau.
 Emerald Heights International School, St. Norberts, LG Academy, New oxford public Hr.
 Sec.
 School and Prerna Bal Niketan are the major schools situated here.
 Many engineering colleges are there in and around Rau Area viz.
-Medicaps Group of Institutions, Sanghvi Institute of Management and Science, Indore Institute of Science of Technology, S D Bansal College, IPS academy.
+Medi-Caps Group of Institutions, Sanghvi Institute of Management and Science, Indore Institute of Science of Technology, S D Bansal College, IPS academy.
 These colleges collectively educate more than 10,000 students.
 Rau also has a Government college situated in Gurukul Pasrisar, Rangwasa Road.
 The Govt.
 College Rau was established in 2011 and has B.A.
 B.Com. and B.Sc. courses.